 Gene therapy development has inherent risks.
-Only two of our product candidates, RGX-314 and RGX-501, have ever been used in a clinical trial, our lead product candidates have limited preclinical results and we may experience unexpected results in the future.
+Our lead product candidates have limited clinical and preclinical results and we may experience unexpected results in the future.
 We or any of our future development partners will be required to demonstrate through adequate and well-controlled clinical trials that our product candidates containing our proprietary vectors are safe and effective, with a favorable benefit-risk profile, for use in their target indications before we can seek regulatory approvals for their commercial sale.
 Drug development is a long, expensive and uncertain process, and delay or failure can occur at any stage of development, including after commencement of any of our clinical trials.